Summertiiiime and the living is supposed to be easy — but not if you live on a hot mess of a patio.

 Train a vine to grow up a wall, hang plants from the roof, or set potted plants on shelves on the wall.
 "Anything that draws the eye upward makes the space feel larger," says Brian Patrick Flynn, designer from "HGTV Dream Home."

-Tying the patio space visually to your yard will also make it feel larger, too.
-Layer plants around the patio's edge — short ones at the front and taller ones as you get farther from the patio.
+Tying the patio space visually to your yard will make it feel larger, too.
+Layer plants around the patio's edge — short ones at the front and taller ones farther from the patio.
 Don't have planting beds?
 Use containers of plants to get the same effect.

 #2 My Patio Is Near a Busy Street